emqx/cloud-docs/en_US/billing/taxation.md

 If your billing address is **in** the United States (USA), we will assess and collect sales tax according to the rules and regulations in each state.

-If your billing address is **outside** of the United States (USA), VAT/GST will be applied to your purchases.
+If your billing address is **outside** the United States (USA), VAT/GST will be applied to your purchases.
 If you enter a valid VAT/GST ID, we will not charge you VAT/GST (except for customers in Sweden).
-By entering a VAT/GST ID you are confirming you are a VAT/GST registered business.
+By entering a VAT/GST ID, you are confirming you are a VAT/GST registered business.

 ## Tax ID types
-If you are in the listed countries, please enter the the specific type of Tax ID.
+If you are in the listed countries, please enter the specific type of Tax ID.
 Providing your VAT/GST ID will ensure that you are not charged additional tax.
 If you can not provide/or we can not verify a VAT/GST ID, you will be charged taxes as required by your country's tax code.
-If you have different type of Tax ID which dosen't match the default type, contact us and get help.
+If you have a different type of Tax ID which doesn't match the default type, contact us and get help.

 <table>
    <tr>